 - A hammock

 - Plenty of appropriate wood chewing toys made from safe woods like aspen, manzanita, willow and bamboo

-Chinchillas have a lot of energy to burn, and Small Angels Rescue recommends giving them a couple hours of out-of-cage playtime in a safe area.
+Chinchillas have a lot of energy to burn, and Chinchillas Rescue recommends giving them a couple hours of out-of-cage playtime in a safe area.
 As for in-cage exercise, the rescue recommends providing your pet with an exercise wheel, such as the Chin Spin, which is designed specifically for a chinchilla's body type.